tamagossi/hackernews-clone/README.md

 ## HackerNews Clone

-This a repo for HackerNews Clone currently for Sampingan Front End Test.
+This a repo for HackerNews Clone.
 This repo was boostrapped with standart create-react-app

 ### Project Dependencies
 - **axios** library to make http request